ngendah/vagrant-k8s/README.md

   vagrant up --provider virtualbox --provision
 ```

-This should take a short while.
-On successful completion you should have a cluster running, with guest port 6443 forwarded to your localhost 6443.
+This should take a short while, but upon successful completion you should have a cluster running, with guest port 6443 forwarded to your local host 6443.

-On the cluster directory a copy of kube-config will also have been downloaded.
-It can be used to authenticate on cluster and execute commands.
+In addition, a copy of `kubeconfig` will have been downloaded into the cluster directory, `cluster/`.
+It can be used for authentication on the cluster for execution of commands.

 For example, to check node status;